Cuban family disappears at airport in Mexico

 The missing Cubans are named Heily Jiménez Pompova, Kimberlin Ylieg Samón Jiménez, Dairon Micher Jiménez Pompova, Micher Jiménez Echemendía, Yosvani González Leiva, Yereny Pompova Leiva, Onel Juan Samón Reyes, and Micher Onel Samón Jiménez.

-The State Agency for Investigations (AEI) of Nuevo León reported the disappearance of six adults, four men and two women—one of them five months pregnant—and two minors, aged six and four, all of Cuban nationality.
+The State Agency of Investigations (AEI) of Nuevo León reported the disappearance of six adults, four men and two women - one of whom is five months pregnant - and two minors, aged six and four, all of Cuban nationality.

 They are Heily Jiménez Pompova, 25 years old; Onel Juan Samón Reyes, 34; Micher Onel Samón Jiménez, 6; Kimberlin Ylieg Samón Jiménez, 4; Dairon Micher Jiménez Pompova, 18; Micher Jiménez Echemendía, 76; Yosvani González Leiva, 53, and Yereny Pompova Leiva, 43 years old.